Appendicitis and surgery

 How will I feel after my surgery?

 Every patient is different but you should feel better each day.
-Some people feel better just a few days after their surgery but remember to take it slowly, your body needs time to heal.
+Some people feel better just a few days after their surgery.
+Remember to take it slowly, your body needs time to heal.

 When can I return to work?

 You can return to work when you feel well and comfortable enough.
-If you have an office-based job this is usually after two weeks, but can be at least a month if your job is physical or manual.
+If you have an office-based job this is usually after two weeks.
+It can be at least a month if your job is physical or manual.
 If in doubt, ask your GP for advice.

 When should I contact my GP or the hospital?

-Contact your GP or the Surgical Emergency Assessment Unit (SEAU) immediately if you develop any of the following symptoms.
+Contact your GP or the Surgical SDEC (Same Day Emergency Care) immediately if you develop any of the following symptoms.

 Contact details